Pre- Handover Inspections

 What happens after a PCI inspection?

-1. Receive Your Detailed Report
+1. Receive Your Detailed PCI Report

-You’ll be provided with a comprehensive digital report, including:
+You’ll receive a comprehensive digital report including:

-• Clear descriptions of each defect
+• Clear descriptions of identified defects

-• Photographic evidence
+• Photographic evidence throughout the property

 2. Submit Defects to Your Builder

-3. Builder Completes Rectifications
+3. Builder Completes Rectification Works

-• Incomplete works
+• Incomplete installations or unfinished works

 4. Final Review Before Handover

-Before signing off, it’s important to ensure all defects have been properly resolved.
+Before signing off on the property, it’s important to ensure all identified defects have been properly resolved to an acceptable standard.

-5. Proceed to Handover with Confidence
+5. Proceed to Handover with Greater Confidence

 Common Defects Found at PCI Inspections